 Apply for Admission

 We are excited you are applying to HCC!
 Whether you're a recent high school graduate, transferring to HCC, attending another college, or returning to college as an adult, HCC has what you need.
 And, remote and online classes make it easy to achieve your goals from anywhere and at any time.

 Have questions?
 Attend a Virtual Information Session or take a virtual tour.

 HCC is offering a blended learning environment with four ways to learn:

 - Hybrid: Learn both in person and online.
 These are courses that have been approved for some amount of face-to-face interaction on campus.
-When on campus, all students and employees must wear face coverings at all times.
+When on campus, masks are required indoors in all buildings and facilities.

 - Scheduled remote: Meet at designated times in an online classroom.
 These courses will meet in real time, and at the times listed in the class schedule.
 Courses will be listed as Scheduled Zoom, Scheduled Blackboard, or Scheduled Canvas in the class schedule.

 - Flexible online: Study on your own time.
 These courses may or may not use Zoom, and recorded lectures are posted for students to watch on their own time.
 These courses still have due dates.
 Courses are listed in the schedule as Online.

 Enrollment Steps for Credit Programs